electricimp/AzureIoTHub/README.md

 This method closes the connection to Azure IoT Hub.
 Does nothing if the connection is already closed.

 The method returns nothing.
-When the disconnection is completed the [*onDisconnect*](#callback-ondisconnecterror) callback is called, if specified in the client's constructor.
+When the disconnection is completed the [*onDisconnected*](#callback-ondisconnectederror) callback is called, if specified in the client's constructor.

 ### isConnected() ###